uber/cyborg/README.md

 ## Installing Cyborg

+Cyborg supports Swift Package Manager and Carthage.

+To install using Carthage:

 1. Get [Carthage](https://github.com/Carthage/Carthage#quick-start).
 2. Add the following to your CartFile: `github "uber/cyborg" ~> [desired version]`

+To add Cyborg to an Xcode project using Swift Package Manager, follow the [instructions provided by Apple](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app).

 ## Using Cyborg